-Remote work is a reality – in every region and every industry.
+Remote work is reality – in every region and every industry.
 What was once a limited option/benefit is now the way work gets done.
 However, this doesn’t mean everyone knows how to do it well – yet.
-Most work from home (WFH) practices focus on productivity – the ability …
+Most remote work practices focus on one thing: productivity – making sure people …

 Why is L&D still hesitant about microlearning?